improving-minnesota/reverse-proxy-kestrel/README.md

 For example: `docker compose -f ./compose-apache.yml up`
 ... and to bring it down: `docker compose -f ./compose-apache.yml down`

+For each stack, you can access the app @ `http://localhost:88/hello` EXCEPT FOR `haproxy`, which publishes the app at `https://localhost/hello`.
+The haproxy config is a basic setup for use with CertBot, which you can use to get a valid cert.
+(See https://github.com/nmarus/docker-haproxy-certbot)

 ---

 ## Pros and Cons